The Conversation &

 by Karen Sheffler, MS, CCC-SLP, BCS-S of SwallowStudy.com

-But, I have also had the opposite experience: “I’m so glad I ‘let’ him have that ice cream yesterday!”
+But, I have also had the opposite experience: “I’m so glad I gave them their favorite ice cream yesterday!”

-Evaluating swallowing in patients who are critically ill is heart-wrenching.
-When we make recommendations we worry about the patient’s health and safety, but we also wonder if we have compromised his/her quality of life.
-A better approach may be to provide options, accounting for the patient’s wishes and goals of care.
+Evaluating swallowing in people who are critically ill is heart-wrenching.
+When we make recommendations we worry about the person’s health and safety, but we also wonder if we have compromised his/her/their quality of life.
+A better approach may be to provide options, accounting for the person’s wishes and goals of care.
 Sometimes extraordinary efforts to reduce all risks are not in line with the person’s idea of quality of life.
 This points to the need for palliative care.

 Ask a lot of questions:

-Is this critically ill patient near the end-of-life?
+Is this critically ill person nearing the end-of-life?

 Is there a chance the dysphagia would resolve once the acute infection resolves?
 See the blog on how to dig for clues in the patient’s medical record.